We're a Baker Tilly network member

 • reasonably necessary to assist a law enforcement agency

-• external service providers for the purposes of audit, peer reviews, legal advice, consultancy, outsourced administration, issuing statements or handling mail
+• external service providers for the purposes of independent evaluations of our AML/CTF program, audit, peer reviews, legal advice, consultancy, outsourced administration, issuing statements or handling mail

 • permitted under the Australian Privacy Principles

-Where Pitcher Partners has collected the information from you, we may use this information for the purpose of direct marketing, to conduct surveys, to notify of seminars and other events, to seek your feedback and for any other business-related purposes.
+Where Pitcher Partners has collected the Personal Information from you, we may use this Personal Information for the purpose of direct marketing, to conduct surveys, to notify of seminars and other events, to seek your feedback and for any other business-related purposes.

 Direct marketing

-Pitcher Partners may use or disclose the personal information we hold about you for the purpose of direct marketing, such as articles that may be of interest to you, if there is a reasonable expectation that your personal information will be used for this purpose and you have not opted out of receiving direct marketing communications from us, or where you have provided your consent.
+Pitcher Partners may use or disclose the Personal Information we hold about you for the purpose of direct marketing communications and information about our services, articles, opportunities, or events that we consider may be of interest to you.
+These communications may be sent in various forms, including mail, SMS, and email, in accordance with applicable marketing laws, such as the Spam Act, if there is a reasonable expectation that your Personal Information will be used for this purpose and you have not opted out of receiving direct marketing communications from us, or where you have provided your consent.

-Pitcher Partners will not directly market to you using information that is considered sensitive unless you have provided consent.
+Pitcher Partners will not directly market to you using Personal Information that is considered Sensitive Information unless you have provided consent.

-If we do disclose personal information to an overseas recipient without your consent, we will take reasonable steps to ensure that this recipient does not breach the Australian Privacy Principles or a similar applicable law in relation to that information.
+• We will not disclose Personal Information to an overseas recipient unless: we have taken reasonable steps to ensure that this recipient does not breach the Privacy Act or the APPs; or

 Adoption, use or disclosure of government related identifiers